filipkaduch/filip.kaduch/README.md

     fei.ppds - we are using print from this module to keep it synced

 #### Task:
-  Create a application which demonstrates usage of cuda within python and it's module numba.
+  Create an application which demonstrates usage of cuda within python and it's module numba.

 #### Methods:
 ##### 1. my_kernel(Array)